 Futuristic, unparalleled ski slope and recreational hill on top of a new resource handling centre.

 Spectacular and innovative in the true sense of the words.
-That’s Amager Bakke / Copenhill – the artificial ski slope and recreational hiking area which opens in 2017, built on top of the new waste management centre.
+That’s Amager Bakke / Copenhill – the artificial ski slope and recreational hiking area which opens in autumn 2018, built on top of the new waste management centre.

 Not only will the new architectural beacon be visible from most of Copenhagen, a giant chimney way up on top will be blowing giant smoke rings.
 This sounds like something out of a sci-fi fantasy, but will be reality as the power plant opens in 2017 under the name ARC (Amager Ressource Center).